MariaAlvBla/data-code_tracking/README.md

-# This repository includes wiki pages with insights on how to track availability information of data
+# Data and code tracking

-and code used for scientific research.
+This repository includes wiki pages with insights on how to track availability information of data and code used for scientific research.

 Author: